peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public string GetFormattedBodyString();

 Gets a Hypertext Markup Language (HTML) rendering of this message's text body.
-This method currently supports text/plain, text/plain with format = flowed, text/enriched, and text/markdown (original Markdown).
+This method currently supports any message for which  `GetBodyString()`  outputs a text string and treats the following media types specially: text/plain with  `format=flowed` , text/enriched, text/markdown (original Markdown).

 REMARK: The Markdown implementation currently supports all features of original Markdown, except that the implementation: